frogtronics/BiomechanicsCode_MM/README.md

 OR, just install the package manually by navigating to where MM is installed, finding the packages folder and dragging in the biomechanics.m file.

-To load all of the functions, write:
+To load all of the functions, type:
 Needs['Biomechanics`"]

-For any given function, write ::usage to get information of how to apply the code and examples e.g. BFilterR::usage
+For any given function, type ::usage to get information of how to apply the code and examples e.g. BFilterR::usage